ChandulaNethmal/chandulanethmal.github.io/_posts/2020-01-17-Digital_Camera.md

 ![SMPS schem]({{ site.url }}{{ site.baseurl }}/assets/images//camera/cam23.jpg)

 Used to view the target scene placing an eye on this place to do focusing and settings, before taking a photo.
-Some camera types have an optical setup(no electronics, just mirrors,prisms and lenses) while some types have a small LCD display for this.
+Some camera types have an optical setup(no electronics, just mirrors, prisms and lenses) while some types have a small LCD display for this.

  **Image Sensor**